Irreducibility of polarized automorphic Galois representations in infinitely many dimensions: Representation-theoretic preliminaries

 Suppose that $(r,\mu)$ and $(s: G_F \to \GL_m(\Qlbar),\chi: G_{F^+} \to \Qlbar^\times)$ are both polarized Galois representations.
 Then $(r \otimes s, \mu \chi \delta_{F/F^+})$ is also naturally a polarized Galois representation (\cite[\S 1.1]{BLGGT14}).

 \begin{lemma} Suppose that $F$ is an imaginary CM field.
-Let $\rho: G_F \to \GL_n(\Qlbar)$ and $\sigma: G_F \to \GL_m(\Qlbar)$ be polarizable, irreducible Galois representations. \begin{enumerate} \item If $n$ is odd, then $\rho$ is totally odd. \item If $\rho \otimes \sigma$ is irreducible and two of $\{\rho, \sigma, \rho \otimes \sigma\}$ are totally odd, then all three are totally odd. \end{enumerate} \end{lemma} \begin{proof} The first part is a special case of \cite[Lemma 1.5.3]{CEG22}.
-For the second part, note that the polarization pairings associated to $\rho, \sigma$ and $\rho \otimes \sigma$ are unique (up to scalars) by Schur's lemma.
+Let $\rho: G_F \to \GL_n(\Qlbar)$ and $\sigma: G_F \to \GL_m(\Qlbar)$ be polarizable, irreducible Galois representations. \begin{enumerate} \item If $n$ is odd, then $\rho$ is totally odd. \item If $n = 2$, suppose that the following conditions are satisfied: \begin{enumerate}[label=(\roman*)] \item $\ell \geq 11$. \item $\Sym^2 \rho$ is irreducible and Fontaine--Laffaille at all places dividing $\ell$ (i.e. $\Sym^2 \rho$ satisfies the hypotheses of Lemma \ref{lemma: potentially diagonalizable}). \item $\Sym^2 \overline{\rho}|_{G_{F(\zeta_\ell)}}$ is irreducible. \end{enumerate} Then $\rho$ is totally odd. \item If $\rho \otimes \sigma$ is irreducible and two of $\{\rho, \sigma, \rho \otimes \sigma\}$ are totally odd, then all three are totally odd. \end{enumerate} \end{lemma} \begin{proof} The first part is a special case of \cite[Lemma 1.5.3]{CEG22}.
+The second part is \cite[Lemma 3.4.1]{CEG22}.
+For the final part, note that the polarization pairings associated to $\rho, \sigma$ and $\rho \otimes \sigma$ are unique (up to scalars) by Schur's lemma.
 It follows that the multiplier character on $\rho \otimes \sigma$ is given by the product of the multiplier characters of $\rho$ and $\sigma$ with $\delta_{F/F^+}$.
 Since total oddness is equivalent to the multiplier character sending each complex conjugation to $-1$, the result now easily follows. \end{proof}

 The following theorem is due to the work of many people.
 We give the result stated in \cite[Theorem 2.1.1]{BLGGT14} as a convenient reference.

 \begin{theorem} Let \( (\pi,\chi) \) be a polarized, regular algebraic, cuspidal automorphic representation of \( \GL_n(\bb{A}_F) \) of weight \( a\in (\bb{Z}^n)^{\Hom(F,\bb{C}),+} \), i.e. \( a_{\tau,1}\geq\dots\geq a_{\tau,n} \).
 Then for each prime \( \ell \) and isomorphism \( \iota:\Qlbar\to\bb{C} \), there is a continuous semisimple representation